adrihans/Decoding_NER_Biases/docs/index.md

 |`en_core_web_lg`|741 Mb|[OntoNotes 5](https://catalog.ldc.upenn.edu/LDC2013T19) (Ralph Weischedel, Martha Palmer, Mitchell Marcus, Eduard Hovy, Sameer Pradhan, Lance Ramshaw, Nianwen Xue, Ann Taylor, Jeff Kaufman, Michelle Franchini, Mohammed El-Bachouti, Robert Belvin, Ann Houston), [ClearNLP Constituent-to-Dependency Conversion](https://github.com/clir/clearnlp-guidelines/blob/master/md/components/dependency_conversion.md) (Emory University), [WordNet 3.0](https://wordnet.princeton.edu/) (Princeton University), [GloVe Common Crawl](https://nlp.stanford.edu/projects/glove/) (Jeffrey Pennington, Richard Socher, and Christopher D. Manning)|
 |`en_core_web_trf`|438 Mb|[OntoNotes 5](https://catalog.ldc.upenn.edu/LDC2013T19) (Ralph Weischedel, Martha Palmer, Mitchell Marcus, Eduard Hovy, Sameer Pradhan, Lance Ramshaw, Nianwen Xue, Ann Taylor, Jeff Kaufman, Michelle Franchini, Mohammed El-Bachouti, Robert Belvin, Ann Houston), [ClearNLP Constituent-to-Dependency Conversion](https://github.com/clir/clearnlp-guidelines/blob/master/md/components/dependency_conversion.md) (Emory University), [WordNet 3.0](https://wordnet.princeton.edu/) (Princeton University), [roberta-base](https://github.com/pytorch/fairseq/tree/master/examples/roberta) (Yinhan Liu and Myle Ott and Naman Goyal and Jingfei Du and Mandar Joshi and Danqi Chen and Omer Levy and Mike Lewis and Luke Zettlemoyer and Veselin Stoyanov)|

 **Why do we need to test all of these models?**

 Firstly, as said above, the models are not trained using the exact same method and moreover using the same datasets, so we can expect different results.
-Additionnaly, if we perform a simple test on all of these models, we can clearly see that the results are quite different.
+Additionally, if we perform a simple test on all these models, we can clearly see that the results are quite different.
-For instance, on the test text : `I think Barack Obama met the founder of Facebook at the occasion of a release of a new NLP algorithm.`, we obtain the results below for each model:
+For instance, on the test text: `I think Barack Obama met the founder of Facebook at the occasion of a release of a new NLP algorithm.`, we obtain the results below for each model:

 |Model name|Result of the test|Correct result ?|
 |-----|------|------|